divasnikhra/currency-etl-dbt/README.md

-**Currency ETL with dbt**
+Currency ETL with dbt

-This project implements an end-to-end ETL pipeline to fetch currency exchange rates from an API, load the raw data into Postgres, and transform it into analytics-ready tables using dbt.
+This project provides an end-to-end ETL pipeline to fetch currency exchange rates from an API, load the data into Postgres, and transform it into analytics-ready tables using dbt.

-**Setup Instructions**
+🚀 Setup Instructions

-1. Clone the repo
+1. Clone the repository

 git clone <repo-url>
 cd currency_pipeline

 2. Run the ETL pipeline

-Just run the batch script:
+Simply execute the batch script:

 run_etl.bat

-What the Batch File Does
+⚙️ What the Batch File Does

-The batch script (run_etl.bat) automates the entire process:
+The run_etl.bat script fully automates the pipeline by:

-Creates a Python virtual environment automatically (if not already present).
+Creating a Python virtual environment (if not already present)

-Activates the virtual environment.
+Activating the virtual environment

-Installs all required dependencies from requirements.txt.
+Installing all dependencies from requirements.txt

-Runs the Python fetcher (src/fetch_currency_api.py) to get daily exchange rates and store them in dbt_currency/seeds/.
+Running the Python fetcher (src/fetch_currency_api.py) to pull daily exchange rates and save them in dbt_currency/seeds/

-Runs dbt seed to load raw data into Postgres.
+Executing dbt seed to load raw data into Postgres

-Runs dbt run to build staging and analytics-ready models.
+Running dbt run to build staging and analytics-ready models

-Runs dbt test to validate the transformations.
+Running dbt test to validate transformations

-No manual setup of virtual environment is needed — everything is handled inside the batch file.
+👉 No manual virtual environment setup is required — the batch file handles everything.

-Python Script (Optional Run)
+🐍 Running the Python Script Manually (Optional)

-The ingestion script is run automatically via the batch file, but you can run it manually if needed:
+Although the batch file handles ingestion automatically, you can also run the fetcher directly:

 python src/fetch_currency_api.py --config config.yml

-Configuration
+🛠️ Configuration

-config.yml contains:
+The config.yml file contains:

 API endpoint and key